 Combining the beautiful scenery of Canada, having been on my bucket list, with my long-term love of horses.
 I love the idea of being able to explore the world in a form of transport that can thrive on the environment.

-I am simply treating myself for working hard and using this rare opportunity to go on an adventurous ride with a group of close people, who have something in common outside of a hard working environment – doing what we all love since childhood.
+I am simply treating myself for working hard and using this rare opportunity to go on an adventurous ride with a group of close people, who have something in common outside of a hard working environment – doing what we’ve all loved since childhood.